brucefan1983/dynamical-matrix-matlab/README.md

 ## Running the examples

 * Run the "test_F.m" script to test whether the force on each atom is zero.
-This takes a few seonds.
+This takes a few seconds.

-* Run the "text_DOS" script to get a phonon DOS plot.
+* Run the "test_DOS" script to get a phonon DOS plot.
 This takes a couple of minutes.

 ## Contact